-5.3.2 Eligibility for Time of Use prices
+4.3.2 Eligibility for time of use prices

-Time of Use prices (Residential Low User Time of Use and Residential Standard User Time of Use) are our primary residential price category.
-Time of Use prices will apply to residential consumers with an advanced meter with reliable communication (AMI meters that provide usage in half an hour increments).
+Time of use prices (Residential Low User Time of Use and Residential Standard User Time of Use) are our primary residential price category.
+Time of use prices apply to residential consumers with an advanced meter with reliable communication (AMI meters that provide usage in half an hour increments).

-Consumers will be exempt from Time of Use prices if they do not have a communicating smart meter.
+Consumers are exempt from Time of use prices if they do not have a communicating smart meter.
 The exemption is based on either the Half Hour flag or the AMI Comm flag within the Electricity Registry being 'N'.
-Those that are exempt will be on the Residential Low User (RLU) or Residential Standard User (RSU) Price Categories.
+Those that are exempt will be on the RLU or RSU price categories.

-5.3.2.1 'Opting out' from Time of Use
+4.3.2.1 'Opting out' from time of use

-WELL consulted with Traders on Time of Use price structures.
-The consultation highlighted a number of situations where the registry AMI and communications flags could not be relied on to indicate that an ICP could provide the data needed to calculate ToU prices.
-Consumer bills may no longer reflect their energy use and they may not receive the benefits of changing their energy consumption behaviour.
+During the implementation of time of use prices, WELL consulted with Traders on time of use price structures.
+The consultation highlighted a number of situations where the registry AMI and communications flags could not be relied on to indicate that an ICP could provide the data needed to calculate TOU prices.
+Which meant consumer bills may no longer reflect their energy use and they may not receive the benefits of changing their energy consumption behaviour.
 Situations where the registry's AMI and communications flags cannot be relied on are:

 - a) Intermittent communications: The communication of billing data at some ICP's can be intermittent while the electricity registry flag indicates that the meter is communicating correctly. - b) Failed communications: The communication status of a meter can change over time.
 If communications stop it will take up to 90 days before the registry flag is adjusted and the ICP will be eligible for the 'opt out' price.
 Reasons for communications stopping include new buildings and physical obstructions, cell phone interference, reduced mesh density and meter box damage. - c) Incorrect registry flags: The electricity registry comms flag can incorrectly show the meter is communicating when it is not.
-It takes up to 90 days to correct any errors so all of the corrections may not be made before ToU prices are applied 1 April 2021.
-Feedback also suggested that there are weak incentives for meter providers to correct any errors so it could take longer than 90 days for corrections to be made. - d) Data agreements not in place with meter providers: A Trader will have a data agreement in place with meter providers for the provision of the half hour data.
+It takes up to 90 days to correct any errors so all of the corrections may not be made before TOU prices are billed.
+Feedback also suggested that there are weak incentives for meter providers to correct any errors so it could take longer than 90 days for corrections to be made.

+- d) Data agreements not in place with meter providers: A Trader will have a data agreement in place with meter providers for the provision of the half hour data.
 The agreement also ensures that the data is provided to the correct level of quality.
 Some Traders are still negotiating terms and do not have data agreements in place.
 Feedback said that negotiations are difficult because Traders have little influence over agreement terms.
-Terms include providing data that meets the required quality levels. - e) Trader billing systems and validation processes can't process half hour data needed for pricing: Some Trader billing systems can't process all of the half hour data needed to calculate ToU prices.
+Terms include providing data that meets the required quality levels. - e) Trader billing systems and validation processes can't process half hour data needed for pricing: Some Trader billing systems can't process all of the half hour data needed to calculate TOU prices.
 Other Traders data validation processes have been designed for the market settlement process and not for distribution billing.